anna-is-cute/paste/api.md

         // (required)  the format of the file
         // specify that the content field is valid utf-8 text "format": "text",
+        // (optional) the syntax highlighting language to use
+        // if not specified or null, the web UI will autodetect which language to use based on
+        // extension
+        "highlight_language": null,
         // (required)  the value of the file contents
         // content of the file as valid utf-8 text "value": "Hello!"